 Once you have had your fill of ramen, there is also a cafe which sells Hokkaido ice cream and a shop selling retro Japanese candy.
 Upstairs, you will find a souvenir shop and some ramen displays, and you can even put together your own pack to take home and make your own customised ramen with!

 This fun day out only requires that you bring an empty stomach.
 Order several different kinds of ramen and discover your favorite flavor!

-The Cup-Noodles Museum in Yokohama has four stories of interactive attractions and displays relating to the history and significance of instant ramen.
-You can see over 3,000 examples of instant noodle packaging, the Momofuku Theatre, a replica of Momofuku’s work shed where the first instant ramen was created.
-You can eat noodles, and you can even create your own packet of instant noodles.
+This museum is more interactive and a great day out if you are traveling with children.
+The Cup Noodle Museum in Yokohama has four floors of attractions and displays relating to the history and significance of instant ramen, including a chicken ramen factory where you can make chicken ramen by hand, the CupNoodles park, and a marble coaster.
+You can see over 3,000 examples of instant noodle packaging and see the Momofuku Theatre, a replica of Momofuku’s workshed where the first instant ramen was created.
+You can try some of the noodles, and you can even create your own packet of instant noodles.

 Check out this museum if you are interested in the history of instant ramen, specifically, and the many different varieties that are out there.
 Children will love this museum and they will learn a lot about where instant noodles come from, too.